-Video from 2002 Courtesy of NJRMSK, credit to Steen.
+Video featuring John & Norman Perry, from 2002.
+Courtesy of NJRMSK, video production credit to Steen Magill.

 From a live recording session in the world famous Homestead Studios in Randalstown, N.I.
 NJRMSK offers THREE Free tracks from the Off the cuff album from 2002 to listen to.

 Marthadog has a complex style of metal, fused with punk mainly with traces of jazz and classical scales interlaced with random injections of freestyle resetting.
-Far away from your typical guitar school, the style was formulated with the combination of a militarised approach to riffing and bridging riffs coming from from one side and a more cruising down the coast road in a corvette convertable on a beautiful day, smoking a big one and sipping on Pina Colada style coming from the other side.
-The aim was mostly to play each phrase slightly different from the last time and to keep trying to create new ways of enhancing new and old riffs as they emrerged during practice sessions.
+Far away from your typical guitar school, the style was formulated with the combination of a militarised approach to riffing and bridging riffs coming from Johns side and a more cruising down the coast road in a convertible corvette on a beautiful day, smoking a big one coming from the Ronnies side.
+The aim was mostly to play each phrase slightly differently from the last time and to keep trying to create new ways of enhancing new and old riffs as they emerged during practice sessions.

-MARTHADOG the concept, was that of John Perry within the first few months of picking up a guitar for the first time.
-The concept being, to make guitar riffs that were so awesome and patch them all together like a quilt of tone and expression forged into the raw Marshall sound.
-The concept led john to write many lyrics and accumulate a huge amount of riffs and entire segments of dozens of songs to go with it.
-A few years in and through a couple of friends of Johns, he was introduced to Ronnie who was very much into the same styles of music.
-They practised religiously until about 1998 or thereabouts and then less often for another couple of years.
+MARTHADOG, the concept, was that of John Perry.
+The concept being, to make guitar riffs that seemed incredibly difficult to play, forged into the raw Marshall sound.
+The concept led John to write many lyrics and accumulate a huge amount of riffs and entire segments of music that could be linked in any configuration.
+A few years into the project and through a couple of friends, John was introduced to Ronnie who was very much into the same styles of music.
+They played regularly until about 1998 or thereabouts and then less often for another couple of years.

-Predictable life stepped in to slow them down on their quest, and after trying a few drummers and a couple of bass players, who didn't really get into it, the momentum fell away from the projects at hand.
-They finally got a bit of equipment for recording, and by 2009 they had spent a few hous a week for a couple of months trying to rework many of the old ideas.
-By 2010 there was an EP released on all digital platforms and also in hard copy.
+After trying a few drummers and a couple of bass players, who didn't really get into it, the momentum fell away from the projects at hand.
+They finally got a bit of equipment for recording and producing their own tracks in 2009.
+They spent a few hours a week for a couple of months trying to rework many of the old ideas and getting some tracks down.
+By 2010 there was an EP released through Tunecore on all digital platforms and also in hard copy.
 Rough and ready but it was done.
-Title track DESTRUCTIVORES from forthcoming Album and the 2010 EP is free to download.
+Title track DESTRUCTIVORES from their forthcoming album and the 2010 EP is free to download.

 In 2002 John formed another band called THE dead badgers of which Ronnie was also part of, in an attempt to reinvent his own style and rework some old ideas and then mix them up with local talent from various age groups and backgrounds.